Our Mission

 Washington State University Stevens County Extension connects the people of Stevens County to the research and knowledge from the state’s land grand research university providing solutions to local problems and stimulating local economies.
 Our county-based educators work with partners in your communities to provide educational programs and leverage the broad resources of a major university to resolve issues and create a positive future for the residents of Stevens County.

-Colmac Coil Manufacturing, Inc. generously designed and donated a custom, refrigerated trailer as part of our Cool Pups program.
-The goal of the Cool Pups program is to provide fresh and healthy produce to northeastern Washington community members experiencing food insecurity.
+Colmac Coil Manufacturing, Inc. generously designed and donated a custom, Farm to Food Pantry refrigerated trailer as part of our Cool Pups program.
+The goal of the Farm to Food Pantry Program is to provide fresh and healthy produce to northeastern Washington community members experiencing food insecurity.

 Since 1965, Rural Resources Community Action has helped residents of Northeastern Washington help themselves and each other.
 Through education, resources and support, we offer real hope to children, seniors and families, by working to create a stronger and more stable community for us all.